acheong08/apple-corelocation-experiments/README.md

 The tile key is a [morton encoded number](https://en.wikipedia.org/wiki/Z-order_curve) with what appears to be their own coordinate system (not based on GPS).
 I have used linear regression to successfully convert between GPS (long/lat) to their coordinates ([code](./cmd/morton/main.go)).

 Update: Linear regression is not the correct solution.
 It gets worse as you go north/south.

-Seeking help.
+Seeking help: Some example data can be found at [tileKeyPair.json](./tileKeyPair.json) which pairs lat/long with tileKeys.
+If anyone knows what sort of encoding is being used, please open an issue and let me know

 ## Interactive demo